grburgess/popsynth/paper.md

 observed variables as specified by the user.
 Finally, all population objects and variables are returned in an object that can be serialized to disk for later examination.
-Further details on the mathematics, procedure, and details on customization can be foun in the extensive [documentation](https://popsynth.readthedocs.io/).
+Further details on the mathematics, procedure, and details on customization can be found in the extensive [documentation](https://popsynth.readthedocs.io/).